 - Freelancing Females Facebook Group

-- Binders Full of Outdoor Writers and Adventure Journalists Facebook Group
+- Binders Full of Outdoor Writers and Adventure Journalists Facebook Group (I’m not allowed to post the link, but if you’re having trouble finding it, reach out and I’ll shoot you an invite!)

 - Women Outdoor Writers Facebook Group